Rajatsoni9/Rajatsoni9/README.md

 # Hey there! &nbsp;👋

-I'm [Rajat Soni](https://linkedin.com/in/rajat-soni), a passionate frontend developer with 7+ years of experience in building web and mobile applications.
+I'm [Rajat Soni](https://linkedin.com/in/rajat-soni), a passionate software developer with 8+ years of experience in building web and mobile applications.
 I specialize in Angular and Ionic Framework.
 I'm proud to say that I can successfully center a div with CSS 😁

 ## :computer: Skills
 ![](https://img.shields.io/badge/Angular-DD0031?style=for-the-badge&logo=angular&logoColor=white)